TarunSrinivas23/TarunSrinivas23.github.io/_posts/2023-04-24-AML-Paper-Report.md

 </p>

-Intuition behind this mask ($M_p$) is, if the minimum loss for the warped image itself is more than the loss from the unwarped source image with respect to the target frame, it means that that specific pixel is static.
+Intuition behind this mask ($$M_p$$) is, if the minimum loss for the warped image itself is more than the loss from the unwarped source image with respect to the target frame, it means that that specific pixel is static.
 And these pixels are masked out.

-$M_t$ is a binary mask that masks out any depth values that are out of bounds.
+$$M_t$$ is a binary mask that masks out any depth values that are out of bounds.
 Generally, we have a range within which the model is expected to predict.

 The final term is regularization term to avoid very high values of depth in the predictions.